 Playa Chica is the smallest beach in Puerto del Carmen and some people say it’s the best, just because it has a cozy feeling due to its size and location.
 Sometimes this beach gets really crowded with families with kids, because the water is really calm all the time and it’s safe for swimming.

 The most beautiful beaches in Lanzarote are located in the south of the island, inside the Natural Monument of Los Ajaches in the municipality of Yaiza.

 The park is close to Playa Blanca, just 20 minutes away, but you need to have a car to get here and you have to pay a fee of 3 euros per car in order to enter the reservation.

 Another option to get here is by boat from Marina Rubicon in Playa Blanca.

-Once you enter the Natural Monument you have access to a set of beaches, all with pristine waters of turquoise color, which offer the best swimming experience on the island.
+Once you enter the Natural Monument you have access to a set of beaches, known as the Papagayo beaches, all with pristine waters of turquoise color, which offer the best swimming experience on the island.

 Playa Mujeres is the first beach you will encounter and it is pretty open and windy sometimes, with no place to hide away from the sun, so bring your own umbrella if you want.

 Playa Papagayo is the most famous one and is considered by many to be the best beach in Lanzarote.
 If you arrive by car you will get a lovely view from above, with the turquoise water and all the white boats that come here during the day.